 Under the Private Health Insurance Act 2007, a health insurer may impose a 12 month waiting period on benefits for hospital treatment for a pre-existing condition.
 Some important facts to remember about this rule:

-The exceptions to the 12 month waiting period for pre-existing conditions are psychiatric care, rehabilitation and palliative care.
-These services have a two month waiting period, even if pre-existing.
+The exceptions to the 12 month waiting period for pre-existing conditions are psychiatric treatment, rehabilitation and palliative care.
+These services have a two month waiting period, even if the condition pre-existing.